 Examples & Templates

 This section of the site is a platform to share good practice.
-It provides practical examples and templates, which illustrate how to implement the guidance given in this site.
+It provides practical examples and templates, which illustrate how to implement specific elements to help improve your consent documentation.
+Be aware that many of the examples are not complete and they may reflect legal frameworks that applied at the time but are no longer current (e.g. in respect of data).
+None of the examples will cover all the aspects that you should consider in your PIS / consent form.
 You can also find examples of how to calculate readability scores for documents.
 It is a work in progress; as more topics are identified, new examples and templates will be developed and shared here.

 Select the headings below to find out more:

 We have provided a framework to help you start to develop your Participant Information Sheet.
 We suggest that you use this framework in association with the guidance provided on this site.

 The template gives you some suggested subheadings and highlights some of the issues you may need to cover.

 It should not be considered a rigid template: you should try to design the most appropriate information sheet for your study and for your intended participants.
 Remember: one size does not fit all.

 Other examples are available in the sections below.

 The following real-life examples demonstrate how using different formats in consent documentation can aid understanding: